Conduct original research as a nurse scientist to inform policy and improve the health of rural America.

 Why Study Nursing at UND?

 You'll join a highly collaborative environment at the University of North Dakota with unique resources to study rural health in behavioral and environmental contexts.
-To actualize the focus of rural health research, you will gain skills in:
+To actualize the focus of becoming a nurse scientist, you will gain skills in:

 Before graduation you'll be required to develop and submit a nationally competitive grant to support your doctoral research; submit an article for publication to a refereed journal; and, present dissertation progress or results to a regional or national audience.